pytorch/torchtune/docs/source/tutorials/datasets.rst

 you to create your own dataset class for more flexibility.
 Let's walk through the :class:`~torchtune.datasets.PreferenceDataset`, which has custom functionality for RLHF preference data, as an example to understand what you'll need to do.

-If you take a look at the code for the :class:`~torchtune.datasets.PreferenceDataset` class, you'll notice it's quite similar to :class:`~torchtune.datasets.InstructDataset` with a few adjustments for chosen and rejected samples in preference data.

 .. code-block:: python

     chosen_message = [